jklejdysz/jklejdysz.github.io/_pages/research.md

 **Publications in Refereed Journals:**

-Shifts in ECB Communication: A Textual Analysis of the Press Conferences (with Robin Lumsdaine) Forthcoming, International Journal of Central Banking. https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4010282
+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4010282">AShifts in ECB Communication: A Textual Analysis of the Press Conferences </a>
+(with Robin Lumsdaine)
+*Forthcoming, International Journal of Central Banking*.

+<a href="https://doi.org/10.3390/vaccines10081190">Attitudes toward COVID-19 Vaccination on Social Media: A Cross-Platform Analysis </a>
-Attitudes toward COVID-19 Vaccination on Social Media: A Cross-Platform Analysis (with Dominik Wawrzuta, Mariusz Jaworski, Joanna Gotlib and Mariusz Panczyk) Vaccines.
-2022; 10(8):1190. https://doi.org/10.3390/vaccines10081190
+Attitudes toward COVID-19 Vaccination on Social Media: A Cross-Platform Analysis (with Dominik Wawrzuta, Mariusz Jaworski, Joanna Gotlib and Mariusz Panczyk) *Vaccines*.
+2022; 10(8):1190.

 **Policy papers:**

-P. Chrostek, J. Klejdysz, M. Skawiński: Wybrane aspekty systemu podatkowo-składkowego na podstawie danych administracyjnych 2018 (English title: Selected aspects of the Polish tax and social contributions system based on administrative data 2018).} *Polish Ministry of Finance Essays and Analyses Series*.
+<a href="https://www.gov.pl/web/finanse/no-72022-p-chrostek-j-klejdysz-m-skawinski-wybrane-aspekty-systemu-podatkowo-skladkowego-na-podstawie-danych-administracyjnych-2018">P. Chrostek, J. Klejdysz, M. Skawiński: Wybrane aspekty systemu podatkowo-składkowego na podstawie danych administracyjnych 2018</a>
+ (English title: Selected aspects of the Polish tax and social contributions system based on administrative data 2018). *Polish Ministry of Finance Essays and Analyses Series*.
 2022.
-Also earlier editions of this report for years 2017, 2016.
+Also earlier editions of this report for years <a href="https://www.gov.pl/web/finanse/no-4-2020-pchrostek-j-klejdysz-mskawinski">2017</a> , <a href="https://www.gov.pl/web/finanse/wybrane-aspekty-systemu-podatkowo-skladkowego-na-podstawie-danych-pit-i-zus-2016">2016</a> .

-<a href="https://www.gov.pl/web/finanse/no-5-2021-j-klejdysz">J. Klejdysz: Dlaczego liczba osób prowadzących działalność gospodarczą wzrosła w czasie pandemii?</a>(English title: Why did the number of self-employed increased during the pandemic?)  *Polish Ministry of Finance Essays and Analyses Series*.
+<a href="https://www.gov.pl/web/finanse/no-5-2021-j-klejdysz">J. Klejdysz: Dlaczego liczba osób prowadzących działalność gospodarczą wzrosła w czasie pandemii?</a> (English title: Why did the number of self-employed increased during the pandemic?)  *Polish Ministry of Finance Essays and Analyses Series*.
 2021.